 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Arthur Tudor had survived his teenage bout of consumption?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 1486,on this day Arthur Tudor future King of England (pictured) was born in the capital city of Winchester.

 Birth of King Arthur IIAt the age of just two, he was betrothed to Joanna of Castille as part of the Treaty of Medina del Campo.
 However Queen Isabella I of Castile and Ferdinand of Aragon ("Ferdinand the Catholic") were reluctant for the marriage to proceed because of the instability of Tudor Rule.
 In fact, they only acquiesced with the executions of the potential pretenders Perkin Warbeck and the Earl of Warwick.

 The marriage could then proceed although these carefully laid plans were very nearly destroyed when the Prince of Wales almost perished from consumption.
 Fortunately, Joanna saved his life, and while their marriage was blessed with children, her younger sister Katherine was not so fortunate.
 She suffered from infertility and a tortured marriage.
 Her megalomaniac husband Philip the Handsome would dominate everyone on the continent reducing the power of Catholic England to a mere vassal state within a truly global Spanish Empire.
 It was a diminution that made a mockery of the Arthurian association with his illustrious predecessor from the House of Pendragon.